Overview of COVID-19

 How is Coronavirus treated?

 Not all patients with COVID-19 will require medical supportive care.
-There are currently no antiviral drugs licensed by the U.S. Food and Drug Administration to treat COVID-19.

 Current medical treatment is supportive of the symptoms associated with COVID-19 and depends on the level of illness.
 Most common treatment is fluids, fever-reducing medications such as acetaminophen or ibuprofen and/or a ventilator if respiratory depression occurs.